 aloe vera

 The aloe vera plant, renowned for its restorative powers, is a useful and lovely addition to any bathroom.
 It can withstand infrequent watering and thrive in the humid environment of the bathroom because of the succulent leaves that store water.
-It is possible to treat small burns and skin irritations with the gel found inside the leaves.
+And, you know what?
+You can treat small burns and skin irritations with the gel found inside the leaves.
 To ensure that your aloe vera plant receives enough sunlight, place it close to a window.

 spider plant